 - When managing compound groups, the app will automatically add any ISTD compounds to the group when you add their mapped target compounds:

 - When selecting compounds for acquisition and analysis, ISTD compounds will be hidden and cannot be selected on their own.
-If a target compound is selected that has an ISTD, that ISTD will automatically be selected as well and will appear in the Analysis Setup panel on the right:
+If a target compound is selected that has an ISTD, that ISTD will automatically be selected and will appear in the Analysis Setup panel on the right: